LegacyTemplates/vue-lite/README.md

 ### About

 This template goal is to provide the richest suite of functionality with the least amount of complexity.
-TypeScript was chosen because it has no dependencies, runs as a global tool and enables us to use the latest JavaScript language features which allows us to develop with the same source code as a fully-fledged npm webpack build system if you wish to upgrade to one in future.
+TypeScript was adopted because it runs as a non-invasive global tool with no dependencies and enables us to use the latest JavaScript language features to be able to develop with the same source code as a fully-fledged npm webpack build system should you wish to upgrade to one in future.

 ### Development workflow